uoregon-libraries/rais-image-server/docker/s3demo/README.md

 Development
 ---

 Don't hack up the demo unless you want pain.
-It's a mess just to get a demo working.
+The demo server is a mess, and the setup is a little hacky.
+It's here to provide a quick demo, not showcase elegant solutions to a problem.

 If you are a masochist, however, make sure you re-run "docker-compose build" anytime you change the codebase or the go templates.